An overview of DE&I issues

 - Small numbers bias: overgeneralizing about a group based on limited evidence

-While eliminating implicit biases may be difficult, leaders can implement employee training programs to bring awareness to these biases.
+While eliminating implicit biases may be a difficult DE&I challenge, leaders can implement employee training programs to bring awareness to these biases.
 Having employees acknowledge their limitations can stop them from making quick judgments fraught with biases.
 Consequently, trained employees improve their decision-making skills, leading to open conversations on DE&I.

 The road ahead: Overcoming DE&I challenges